rimkahan888/rimkahan888/README.md

 Whether it’s building mobile apps, orchestrating ETL/ELT, design analytics dashboards, or optimization cloud infrastructure, I bridge the gap between raw data and actionable insights that are as scalable as they are impactful.

-## Grinding my 100-hour workweek sea ring perfection in software & data!!
+## Grinding my 100-hour workweek pursuing perfection in software & data!!